minustehbare/spree-salecycle/README.md

 Confirmed Payment
 =================

-User `insert_after :order_details` to hook into the summary of the order once payment has been confirmed.
-Hook located in **/core/app/views/shared/_order_details.html.erb.
+User `insert_after :order_details_total` to hook into the summary of the order once payment has been confirmed.
+Hook located in **/core/app/views/orders/show.html.erb.

 Example
 =======